 Despite this being a requirement of law, it is estimated that as many as a third of businesses are still not aware of their obligation and as a result could face prosecution.

-With this is mind – when was the last time you conducted a fire risk assessment and how confident are you that new issues affect fire safety would not be flagged?
+With this is mind – when was the last time you conducted a fire risk assessment and how confident are you that new issues, changes to building layouts to accommodate hybrid working, or works in adjacent properties or areas that might affect fire safety would not be flagged?

 What is a fire risk assessment?

 Every business owner, premises owner, landlord, director or manager must have a ‘responsible person’ – someone who is in charge of fire safety.
 It is this person that needs to ensure that a fire risk assessment is carried out.

 The assessment itself is a detailed look at your premises with the intention of creating a detailed, personalised plan that sets out recommendations for systems and processes to be put into place within your business.

 It is broken down into a number of key areas such as; fire safety administration; fire fighting facilities; identifying fire hazards; fire routine and test procedure; means of escape; review procedures; staff/people at risk; arson prevention check list, and fire warning facilities.

 It is possible for your ‘responsible person’ to carry out the fire risk assessment, but they have to prove competence in fire safety and the risk assessment should be “suitable and sufficient”.

 A safer, more reliable and hassle-free way forward, is to utilise the services of a professional BAFE approved fire safety company with the right level of experience and knowledge in fire safety and the law to carry out the assessment and then provide you with a full report.